dovecot/documentation/source/settings/plugin/notify-status-plugin.rst

 Settings
 --------

-.. dovecot_plugin:setting:: notify_status_dict
+.. dovecot_plugin:setting_filter:: notify_status
-   :plugin: notify-status
+   :filter: notify_status
+   :setting: dict_driver
    :values: @string

-   The URI of the dictionary to use.
-This MUST be set for the plugin to be active.
+   The dict_driver to use.
+This is required to be set if it is not set in the filter notify_status will try to use the globally defined dict_driver.

    See :ref:`dict` for how to configure dictionaries.